mdsufz/MuDoGeR/Manual_MuDoGeR.md

 # Module 4: Recovery of Eukaryotic Metagenome-Assembled Genomes
 Note: Make sure that all the eukaryotic tools are installed.
 The links for the installation can be found in the installation module of the ![README](https://github.com/mdsufz/MuDoGeR/blob/master/README.md) file.

-## 4.1 Production of Eukaryotic bins
+## 4.1 Recovery of Eukaryotic assemblies and production of Eukaryotic bins
 In **(4.1)**, the **EukRep** separates the eukaryotic from the prokaryotic assemblies and then eukaryotic bins are produced by **CONCOCT**.

 Running **(4.1)**: